kitnil/guix-artwork/website/posts/bootstrapping-rust.md

 OCaml](https://github.com/rust-lang/rust/commit/ef75860a0a72f79f97216f8aaa5b388d98da6480),
 and were planning to use these to [bootstrap](https://bootstrappable.org) Rust.
-But in parallel, John Hudge (Mutabah) developed [a Rust compiler, called "mrustc", written in C++](https://github.com/thepowersgang/mrustc).
+But in parallel, John Hodge (Mutabah) developed [a Rust compiler, called "mrustc", written in C++](https://github.com/thepowersgang/mrustc).

 mrustc is now good enough to compile Rust 1.19.0.